 To cook the dried beans cover the beans in double their weight in water and soak for at least seven hours.
 Discard the water and place in a sauce pan with double their volume of water.
 Bring to the boil and boil for ten minutes.
 Simmer for an additional 40 minutes (or if using a pressure cooker follow your appliance instructions).
 Discard the water used to cook the beans.
 Add the fully cooked beans to your chosen dish at the end of cooking.

-Undercooked beans can be toxic.
-If you are following a recipe using dried or raw beans do not deviate from the recipe, including substituting one bean for another.
+Do not be tempted to eat undercooked beans of any sort as they can be toxic.
 Do not cook dried beans in a slow cooker as the temperature is insufficient to destroy the toxins.